 Getting a mortgage with a small deposit is definitely possible, but you’ll have fewer options than if you had a bigger deposit.
 If you need a mortgage but don’t have a lot of money to put down upfront, it’s a good idea to work with a specialist mortgage broker.

 Our Mortgage Experts live and breathe the mortgage market - they’ve seen it all.
 They’ll know which lenders are most likely to accept you, and will make your application look as attractive as possible.
 Make an enquiry to find out your options.

 Some high street banks will ask you to have a bigger deposit if you have bad credit.
 However, there are specialist lenders offering bespoke mortgages for people with bad credit scores.
 These mortgages are underwritten especially for you and your unique circumstances.
 Specialist lenders consider people on a case-by-case basis, and are experts in providing tailored mortgages for people with complex financial history.

 Mortgages from specialist lenders aren't usually available directly to you as a borrower - you need to go through a specialist mortgage broker.

-A specialist mortgage broker can find the right mortgage for you at the best rates, and prepare your application so it looks as good as possible to a lender.
-If you're worried about bad credit affecting your mortgage deposit, get in touch to get matched with an advisor.
+A specialist mortgage broker can find the right mortgage for you at the right rates, and prepare your application so it looks as good as possible to a lender.
+If you're worried about bad credit affecting your mortgage deposit, get in touch to find out your options.